 Online resources for kids to get you through the coronavirus pandemic.

 We will all spend a lot of time indoors for the foreseeable future, and chances are, families with children will quickly get bored and frustrated.
-Whether you are in lockdown, quarantine or self-isolation, to be stuck at home with the kids for an indefinite period of time is a daunting prospect, especially for single parent families who are doing it all alone!
+Whether you are in lockdown, quarantine or self-isolation due to COVID, to be stuck at home with the kids for an indefinite period of time is a daunting prospect, especially for single parents who are doing it all alone!

 Educational online activities for kids that are free during lockdown: